jbouwh/ha-elro-connects/README.md

 <!---->
 ***IMPORTANT NOTICE***

-It seem the API security for the K1 connector has been improved and the access key is no longer supplied.
-This breaks this integration.
-As soon as there is a work a rond to deal with this, an update will be suppied.
+It seems the API security for the K1 connector has wil be been improved soon and the access key will no longer supplied by the K1 connector.
+This will break this integration.
+As soon as there is a work-a-round for this, an update will be suppied.

 ***